quinor/trng/README.md

 # TRNG
-tree-like rng for gamedev applications.
-Behaves like a `json`-like structure with random values in every node.
-Mixing integer and string keys will result in a runtime error (exception thrown).
+Stateless tree-like rng for gamedev applications.
+Behaves as a `json`-like structure with random values in every node dependent only on the seed and the path.
+Mixing integer and string keys is not recommended will result in a safeguard runtime error (exception thrown) or possibly RNG values repeating if the safeguard is bypassed!

 ## Example

+Or read and run `main.cc`
 ```
 root.u64()                3b2c8aefd44be966
 root[0].u64()             d28b1dc8bd364bab